prosyslab/DAFL-artifact/README.md

 │  │  └─ stack-trace             <- Target stack trace (for AFLGo)
 │  │
 │  ├─ tool-script                <- Directory for fuzzing scripts
-│  │  └─ run_*.sh                <- The fuzzing scripts to run each fuzzing tool.
+│  │  └─ run_*.sh                <- The fuzzing scripts to run each fuzzing tool
 │  │
-│  ├─ Beacon-binaries            <- Binaries extracted from the provided Docker image │  │                                (yguoaz/beacon: Docker SHA256 hash a09c8cb.)
+│  ├─ Beacon-binaries            <- Binaries extracted from the provided Docker image │  │                                (yguoaz/beacon: Docker SHA256 hash a09c8cb)
 │  │
 │  ├─ windranger.tar.gz          <- Implementation of WindRanger extracted from the provided Docker image
-│  │                                (ardu/windranger: Docker SHA256 hash 8614ceb.)
+│  │                                (ardu/windranger: Docker SHA256 hash 8614ceb)
 │  │
-│  └─ setup_*.sh                 <- The setup scripts to setup each fuzzing tool.
+│  └─ setup_*.sh                 <- The setup scripts to setup each fuzzing tool
 │  └─ build_bench_*.sh           <- The build scripts to build the target programs
 │
-├─ DAFL                          <- Implementation of DAFL, the fuzzer.
-├─ DAFL_energy                   <- Variant of DAFL that uses only utilizes energy scheduling.
+├─ DAFL                          <- Implementation of DAFL, the fuzzer ├─ DAFL_energy                   <- Variant of DAFL that uses only utilizes energy scheduling │
-│
 ├─ sparrow                       <- Implementation of Sparrow, the static analyzer │